Stavros S Niarchos: Future

 In November 2011, the Tall Ships Youth Trust announced plans to sell Stavros S Niarchos, its last remaining tall ship, to focus on smaller vessels.
 Much of this is due to the high cost of running a vessel of such size due to pilotage charges and mooring fees for a vessel over 400 tonnes.
 This has become a contentious issue with the trust and its supporters where some see this as the abandonment of the tall ships for yachts within the trust.
 For others this is a return to the days of Sir Winston Churchill and Malcolm Miller which as smaller vessels didn't incur these charges and perhaps had better sailing and penetration and operation within UK sailing ports and waters.
 Although the schooners were smaller, some say they ran a much better programme and fulfilled the mandate of the former Sail Training Association, before it became TSYT.

 The ship will continue in operation until a buyer is found, which the Trust expects to take several years based on their experience of selling Prince William.

-The ship was sold at auction on 30 September 2017 by C.W.
+The ship was sold on 30 September 2017 via C.W.
 Kellock & Co.
 Ltd., a London-based ship broker.
 It is no longer part of the Tall Ships Youth Trust fleet.
 On 16 October 2017, the ship's AIS broadcast name changed to "Sunset".